Cycling and Exploring by Nha Trang Beach

 For our last day in Nha Trang, we set out in the morning to partake in a 5-hour Vietnamese mud bath spa experience at the Thap Ba Hot Springs Centre.
 We took a taxi there and back.

-The natural mineral swimming pool was a big hit and the indulgence included a chocolate massage, mud bath, mineral bath, foot massage, lunch, and pool time.
-I found the chocolate/mud massage a bit weird but the rest was awesome.
-How could we ever return to normal life after this?
+The natural mineral swimming pool was a big hit, and the indulgence included a chocolate massage, a mud bath, a mineral bath, a foot massage, lunch, and time in the pool.
+I found the chocolate and mud massage a bit weird, but the rest was excellent.
+How could we ever return to everyday life after this?

 Nha Trang to Ho Chi Minh

-Distances in Vietnam are much further than we first anticipated.
-While we had contemplated bus trips from north to south, the most cost-effective and time-saving way was a flight from Nha Trang to Ho Chi Minh City (Saigon), our next destination.
+Distances in Vietnam are much farther than we first anticipated.
+While we had considered bus trips from north to south, the most cost-effective and time-saving option was a flight from Nha Trang to Ho Chi Minh City (also known as Saigon), our next destination.
 We head out tomorrow.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lenses: XF 14mm f/2.8 R - XF 35mm f/1.4 R (links to my camera and lens reviews).
 Editing was done in Lightroom.
 I have used Fujifilm film simulations in some of the photos.